Skip to content

 3. PROCESSING OF PERSONAL DATA

-3.1.
-Description of Roles.
-For the purposes of this DPA, the parties agree that for the purposes of the Agreement:
+3.1 Description of Roles.
+For the purposes of this DPA and the Agreement, the parties agree that:

-(a) Customer is either a Controller of Customer Personal Data, or a Processor of Customer Personal Data acting on the instructions of another Controller (i.e. a Data Sharer or Customer Affiliate when passing processing instructions to Infomedia); and
+(a) Customer is either a Controller of Customer Personal Data, or a Processor of Customer Personal Data acting on the instructions of another Controller (i.e. a Data Sharer or Customer’s Affiliate when passing Processing instructions to Infomedia); and

 (b) Infomedia is a Processor (or where applicable a Sub-Processor) in respect of its processing of Customer Personal Data disclosed to Infomedia for the purpose of Infomedia providing the Services.